List of towns and villages depopulated during the 1947–1949 Palestine war

 Arabs remained in small numbers in some of the cities (Haifa, Jaffa and Acre); and Jerusalem was divided between Jordan and Israel.
 Around 30,000 Palestinians remained in Jerusalem in what became the Arab part of it (East Jerusalem).
 In addition, some 30,000 non-Jewish refugees relocated to East Jerusalem, while 5,000 Jewish refugees moved from the Old City to West Jerusalem on the Israeli side.
 An overwhelming number of the Arab residents who had lived in the cities that became a part of Israel and were renamed (Acre, Haifa, Safad, Tiberias, Ashkelon, Beersheba, Jaffa and Beisan) fled or were expelled.
 Most of the Palestinians who remain there are internally displaced people from the villages nearby.

 A number of the towns and villages were destroyed by Israeli forces in the aftermath of the 1948 war, but it was not until 1965 that more than 100 remaining locations – including many of the largest depopulated places – were demolished by the Israel Land Administration.

 There are more than 120 "village memorial books" documenting the history of the depopulated Palestinian villages.
 These books are based on accounts given by villagers.
 Rochelle A. Davis has described the authors as seeking "to pass on information about their villages and their values to coming generations".

-The towns and villages listed below are arranged according to the subdistricts of Mandatory Palestine they were situated in.
+The towns and villages listed below are arranged according to the subdistricts of Mandatory Palestine in which they were situated.